lab1092/blender-manual_ja/manual/render/cycles/nodes/more.rst

 Layer Weight
 ============

-Output weights typically used for layering shaders with the :guilabel:`Mix Shader` node.
+Output weights typically used for layering shaders with the *Mix Shader* node.

 Blend input
    Blend between the first and second shader.
 Fresnel output
    Dielectric fresnel weight, useful for example to layer diffuse and glossy shaders to create a plastic material.
-   This is like the :guilabel:`Fresnel` node, except that the input of this node is in the often more-convenient 0.0 to 1.0 range.
+   This is like the *Fresnel* node, except that the input of this node is in the often more-convenient 0.0 to 1.0 range.
 Facing output
    Weight that blends from the first to the second shader as the surface goes from facing the viewer to viewing it at